-For this app you will need to start a new app based on the Native Mobile Quickstart App, or use another app with the Native Mobile Resources module imported from the Mendix Marketplace.
+For this app you will need to start a new app based on the Blank Native Mobile App, or use another app with the Native Mobile Resources module imported from the Mendix Marketplace.
 First you will lay a virtual business card over your real business card.
 You will need the Square (AR) widget and the imported PNG of the business card you wish to use.

 Ideally you should have several recognizable features on your image, specifically an image with a lot of edges and contrast.
 The business card you are using in this document possesses these traits:

 After you have added your business card as an image, remember to adjust the physical size in Image Tracker (AR) to the exact size of your business card.
 Choose the width (the longest side) of your business card for this.
 This will probably be around 8.5 centimeters:

 Next you will add a virtual image of your business card to overlap the physical business card.
 To do this, add a ‘Square (AR)’ widget to your app’s home page.
 Note we already added a ‘Container (AR)’ and ‘ImageTracker (AR)’ beforehand: